Who is Octopus on The Masked Singer?

 Nevertheless, others contemplated whether or not RuPaul’s Drag Race star Courtney Act was behind the masks.

-The Australian-born singer and entertainer – aka Shane Jenek – is not any stranger to the stage and will undoubtedly carry out with an American accent whereas carrying off an especially intricate costume.
+The Australian-born singer and entertainer – aka Shane Jenek – isn’t any stranger to the stage and will undoubtedly carry out with an American accent whereas carrying off a particularly intricate costume.

-Moreover, a key a part of the drag expertise present sees the hopeful queens strut their stuff down a cat stroll to impress head decide Ru.
+Moreover, a key a part of the drag expertise present sees the hopeful queens strut their stuff down a cat stroll to impress head choose Ru.

 Add Comment